52147/Emoji-Web/README.md

 npm run deploy
 ```
 ## Go to Settings Pages to change the branch
-Change branch to Github page to build the site
+Change branch to gh-pages to build the site